eric-chapdelaine/mind-palace/README.md

     * description
     * activities
     * list of URI (either websites or links to files)

-## Activities: the thematic action to be done.
+## Activity Type: the thematic action to be done.
 * Examle: Researching, Writing, etc.
 * Has:
     * name
-* Relationship with task:
+* Relationship with task (called Activities):
     * Scheduled times (list)
     * Estimated time left
     * isDone?